TimoKoski/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *Student should provide answer here*
+	First we'll find all the cells containing two digits (len == 2).
+	Then we'll find all the cells that contain the same double digits (naked twins).
+	Then we will identify all units that contain naked twin pairs.
+	After this initial setup we will iterate through naked twins and go through every peer in relevant units, and remove both digits (contained in naked twins) from these peers.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *Student should provide answer here*
+	The diagonal constraint is a new constraint entity similar to unit, row and column constraints.
+	Thus the one reasonable approach would be to add a new diagonal unit to the unitlist.

 ### Install